Welcome!

 If we are going to force emergency management to use technology, to change the very nature of how a practice functions, then we need to show that what we’d like to do is actually a net benefit and not needless fiddling.
 And yet, we keep attempting to fiddle without proving anything.

-To me, I need to simultaneously prove that information communication technology can work as a useful tool in the midst of small to large scale hazard events whild also changing the fundamental nature of technological development to include the inevitable use of a device used by consumers for everything to ask for help that device.
+To me, I need to simultaneously prove that information communication technology can work as a useful tool in whatever industry i’m working with while also changing the fundamental nature of technological development to include the inevitable use of a device used by consumers for everything.

 Human Computer Interaction